 A Whole School Approach

 One of the strengths of our school is the way staff and children work together across subjects and across the school.
 We do not have subject leaders; instead we work together sharing our subject knowledge and expertise.
 We have a whole school approach to topics.
-All children work on the same theme but the content of the theme will differ depending on the age and interest of the children.
+All children work on a similar theme but the content of the theme will differ depending on the age and interest of the children.

 A flexible and Child-Centred Approach